hdinkel/linuxcommandline/sphinx_intermediate/basic_scripting.rst

     echo "End of the script"

 This script will *always* succeed, as the echo command hardly ever fails.
-You will – from the exit status of the script – never be able to detect that something went wrong.
+You will - from the exit status of the script - never be able to detect that something went wrong.
 Instead in such cases you should manually handle the exit codes of the commands that are run within the script.

-With it’s help we can keep track of the exit stati of all our important processing steps and finally return a sensible value: ::
+With it's help we can keep track of the exit stati of all our important processing steps and finally return a sensible value: ::

     #!/bin/sh